 "Of course, it is reasonable and understandable that the question is often asked: "Why can't we take a specific and troubling dilemma straight to God, and in prayer secure from Him sure and definite answers?"
 This can be done, but it has hazards....any man, who tries to run his life by this kind of prayer, is a particularly disconcerting individual.
 To any questioning or criticism of his actions he instantly proffers his reliance upon prayer for guidance in all matters great or small.
 He may have forgotten the possibility that his own wishful thinking and the human tendency to rationalize have distorted his so-called guidance.
 With the best of intentions, he tends to force his own will into all sorts of situations and problems with the comfortable assurance that he is acting under God's specific direction.
 Under such an illusion, he can of course create great havoc without in the least intending it."
 (PG 103-104)

 The truth about God is absolute.
-I believe the Church has been given a glimpse of this truth, certainly not all of it.
-I believe Scripture supports this.
+We believe the Church has been given a glimpse of this truth, certainly not all of it.
+We believe Scripture supports this.
 The Church is the first to admit it is on a pilgrimage and it does not know all truth about God.
 The Church only claims whatever has been revealed to it is in fact true.

 For instance, going back to our example of the stars, we now know for sure there is a planet called Mars.
 No amount of scientific research will prove that we were wrong about that fact.
 Even though we don’t know all the planets of the universe we do know that the planet we call Mars actually exists.